wp-plugins/rsvp/readme.txt

 1. The text you need to add for the rsvp front-end

 == Changelog ==

+= 1.7.0 =
+* Added the ability to do open registrations
+* Added an anchor to the RSVP form to make it work better for single-page designs

 = 1.6.5 =
 * Fixed another bug so that the RSVP form works with more single page layouts